studioscience/studio-science-boilerplate/README.md

 master or production -> Always stable.
 Supplies Production environment. development -> Contains features and bug fixes currently being worked on.
 When stable, merged to master or release branch as applicable. feature-* -> Branch off of develop.
 Used for creating new features.
 When approved, merged back to develop branch. release-* or staging -> Branch from develop.
 Evaluation of release to go into production.
-Free's the develop branch to immediate take the next feature development pushes. hotfix-* -> Used for fixes, when a critical bug is found in production.
+Frees the develop branch to immediate take the next feature development pushes. hotfix-* -> Used for fixes, when a critical bug is found in production.

 ### Issue Tracker